lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    :width: 700
    :align: center

--  Single Node:When running a session, the managed node and worker nodes are placed on a single physical node or virtual machine.
+-  Single Node: When running a session, the managed node and worker nodes are placed on a single physical node or virtual machine.
 -  Multi Node: When running a session, one managed node and one or more worker nodes are split across multiple physical nodes or virtual machines.

-Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution.)
+Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution).
 By clicking the ``Validate`` button at the bottom-left of the service launcher, a new popup for listening to validation events will pop up.
 In the popup modal, you can check the status through the container log.
 When the result is set to